Housing Providers Allegedly Denied Rentals, Permitted Residents to Be Harassed Based on Disability, or Denied Reasonable Accommodations

 “People with disabilities continue to face persistent and systemic obstacles to obtaining housing,” said Sundeep Iyer, Director of the Division on Civil Rights.
 “Our laws make clear that disability discrimination in housing is against the law – but those protections don’t mean much without meaningful enforcement.
 That’s why we’ve stepped up our efforts to combat housing discrimination and disability discrimination across our state, and why we’ll continue our work to help ensure everyone has a fair shot at obtaining safe, affordable housing.”

-In one of the Findings of Probable Cause announced today, the owner of the Cooper Building in Camden allegedly reneged on a lease agreement with a potential tenant due to the individual’s disability.
+In one of the Findings of Probable Cause announced today, the owner of a unit in the Cooper Building in Camden allegedly reneged on a lease agreement with a potential tenant due to the individual’s disability.
 The owner’s representative extended a lease to the prospective tenant, but then canceled the lease after meeting the complainant in person.
 The owner’s representative stated: “I don’t think this house is really safe and good for [Complainant] given his condition.”
 And the representative stated that she feared the prospective tenant would create a liability risk for the property.

 In another case, DCR issued a Finding of Probable Cause against the owner of a seven-unit rental property in Seaside Park for allegedly failing to take appropriate steps to end tenant-on-tenant harassment.
 A tenant was repeatedly harassed by other tenants due to a disability.
 DCR’s investigation revealed that the property owner, despite being aware of the harassment, failed to take steps reasonably calculated to end the harassment, as is his obligation under the LAD.
 The owner did not investigate the harassment or take any action to address the harassment.